 note: adopted 1922, restored 1990; the anthem, also known as "Deutschlandlied" (Song of Germany), was abolished in 1945 because of the Nazi's use of the first verse, specifically the phrase, "Deutschland, Deutschland uber alles" (Germany, Germany above all) to promote nationalism; since restoration in 1990, only the third verse is sung

-Ghana name: "God Bless Our Homeland Ghana"
+name: "God Bless Our Homeland Ghana"

 lyrics/music: unknown/Philip GBEHO